EOSIO/eos/README.md

 ### Automated build script

 Supported Operating Systems:
+1. Amazon 2017.09 and higher.
+2. Fedora 25 and higher (Fedora 27 recommended).
-1. Ubuntu 16.04 and higher.
+3. Ubuntu 16.04 and higher (Ubuntu 16.10 recommended).
-2. MacOS Darwin 10.12 and higher.
+4. MacOS Darwin 10.12 and higher (MacOS 10.13.x recommended).
-3. Fedora 25 and higher.

-For Ubuntu, MacOS and Fedora there is an automated build script that can install all dependencies and builds EOS.
+For Amazon, Fedora, Ubuntu & MacOS there is an automated build script that can install all dependencies and builds EOS.
-We are working on supporting Centos, Amazon Linux & Red Hat in future releases.
+We are working on supporting other Linux/Unix distributions in future releases.

 It is called eosio_build.sh